simohrir/PIC18F4550-Data-Logger/README.md

   - Reads the current temperature value
   - Retrieves the timestamp from the DS3232
   - Stores the temperature and time data into the EEPROM

+- A user-triggered interrupt is implemented to retrieve logged data
+  Upon interrupt activation, the microcontroller accesses the EEPROM, extracts the temperature records stored over the last 60 minutes, and sends the data through UART for external display or logging